 Young people interested in Lions International may become Leos as part of a Leo Club.

 Leo-Lion members are former Leos who have joined the larger Lions organization.
-This membership type provides current or former Leos, who are between their country’s age of legal majority and under 30, the opportunity to transition from Leo to Lion while receiving a discount on dues and other benefits.
+This membership type provides current or former Leos, who are of their country’s age of legal majority through age 35, the opportunity to transition from Leos to Lions while receiving a discount on dues and other benefits.